 From March 1st - August 31st 2022, all new cars registered in the UK will follow this format - XX22 XXX.
 While many drivers are pleased to see the return of the UK flag (optional) to replace the EU one, some have privacy concerns.
 New driving laws introduced on March 1st mean that changes have been made to the design in order to make it easier for ANPR (Automatic Number Plate Recognition) cameras to surveil them.

 If you plan on getting a new car you may be wondering what the rest of the registration number means!

 The format of a number plate

 Usually reg plates consist of 2 letters followed by 2 numbers, a space and then 3 letters.
-Here's what it means.
+Here's what it means:

 There’s an abundance of cars on our roads these days compared to when licence plates first came out!
-If 2 cars were built the same year and were both made in the same region it’s going to be pretty touch trying to locate who that car belongs to without any other information!
+If 2 cars were built the same year and were both made in the same region it’s going to be pretty tough trying to locate who that car belongs to without any other information!
 So to help distinguish the identity of cars better a unique set of letters are now placed at the end of every plate.

 Displaying your number plate

 The front and rear plates must be exactly the same and easily readable.
 The police can pull you over if they can’t read your registration properly, and fine you up to £1,000, even if your number plate is coated in mud!

 It’s also an offence to rearrange, alter or misrepresent the numbers and letters from their original specification unless permitted to do so from the DVLA – in instances such as changing it to a personalised plate.
 Vehicles manufactured after 1973 must display the registration plate in this way: